cameronmcelfresh/kernel-average-misorientation/README.md

 Kernel Average Misorientation Analysis of EBSD Patterns

 ## Getting Started
 This collection of MATLAB scripts was developed to perform kernel-average misorientation analysis of raw EBSD patterns.
 Misorientation mapping can help better understand subgrain structure and processes such as dynamic recrystallization and pseudo-strain measurements.
 This code is currently designed to handle cubic structure and pure samples.

-If you are unfamiliar with the math behind crystallographic misorientation analysis, there background math section below may be helpful.
+If you are unfamiliar with the math behind crystallographic misorientation analysis, there background math section may be helpful.

 ## Installing